Tips and Tricks to Help With Anxiety and Panic Attacks

 Remind yourself that the attack won’t last forever.
 This reminder can keep things from worsening.

 Have Someone You Can Call

-Everyone in recovery has their sober support system there for when they feel tempted to use.
+Everyone in recovery has a sober support system.
 Why shouldn’t it be the same when we’re experiencing stress or anxiety?

 Having a friend or loved one ready and available can make you feel less lonely or isolated if you feel an attack coming on.
 Even if we’ve been telling ourselves the same thing, having a friend tell us that this will pass can feel more impactful.